wso2-extensions/identity-inbound-auth-jwtsso/docs/config.md

 ![alt text](images/image4.png)
 3. Once you've successfully logged in or if you already have an authenticated session in WSO2 Identity Server, you should be redirected to your application's home page or to the Redirect URL specified.
-4. Let’s test the logout flow by making the request as follows.
+4. Let’s test the logout flow by making the request to JWT SSO logout endpoint as follows.
     ````
     https://localhost:9443/identity/jwtsso/logout?jwtRP=test-app
     ````
-5. Once you make the above request, your session will be terminated from WSO2 Identity Server and you'll be redirected back to the Logout URL configured in the service provider configurations.
+5. Once you make the above request, your session will be terminated from WSO2 Identity Server and you'll be redirected back to the Logout URL of your application configured in the service provider configurations.

 ### Customizing the application